 Why Leafcutter Bees Are Important Pollinators

-Some leafcutter bees are used as managed bees for commercial pollination.
-Under controlled conditions some leafcutter bee species can undergo several generations per year.
-Osmia leafcutter bees for instance are used to pollinate alfalfa, blueberries, carrots, and onions.
+Mason bees are even used as managed bees for commercial pollination for alfalfa, blueberries, carrots, and onions.
 Some non-native leafcutter bees have also been introduced to North America specifically for commercial pollination purposes, such as the alfalfa leafcutting bee Megachile rotundata.

 How to Encourage Leafcutter Bees

-Instead of eliminating the nesting sites of the bees, consider providing the bees with suitable nesting sites, either by not removing that rotting tree stump in the back corner of your yard, or by building a leafcutter bee hotel from scratch or from a kit.
+Instead of eliminating the nesting sites of the bees, consider providing the bees with suitable housing, either by leaving that rotting tree stump in the back corner of your yard, or by building a leafcutter bee hotel from scratch or from a kit.
 Building a leafcutter bee hotel and watching the bees build their nests is a fun project to do which children.

 The only thing you need to watch out for are the parasitoids that may attack the nests of leafcutting bees, such as wasps, beetles, and ants.
 The Coelioxys is also a leafcutter bee, albeit not a friendly one, that lays her eggs in the nests of other leafcutter bees where her larvae gobble up the pollen.